Posted by Madison on April 12, 2018

 - Contract Labor.
 Independent contractor’s that you hire to complete work are not employees, but the payments can be deducted.

 - Advertising.
 Advertising costs are deductible.
+This includes prizes for giveaways if you purchase the prizes.

 - Tax and Accounting Software.
 Software you buy to keep the books for your business is deductible.
+I use Quickbooks.

 - Filing Fees.
 You can deduct fees you pay to the state to maintain your business license.